-Output-referred noise as a function of GAIN+ is shown in Figure 11, Figure 12, and Figure 14 for the short-circuit input conditions.
+Output-referred noise as a function of GAIN+ is shown in Figure 7, Figure 8, and Figure 10 for the short-circuit input conditions.
 The input noise voltage is simply equal to the output noise divided by the measured gain at each point in the control range.

-The output-referred noise is a flat 60 nV/ $\sqrt{\text{Hz}}$ (postamp gain = 24 dB) over most of the gain range because it is dominated by the fixed output-referred noise of the VGA.
-At the high end of the gain control range, the noise of the LNA and of the source prevails.
-The input-referred noise reaches its minimum value near the maximum gain control voltage, where the input-referred contribution of the VGA is miniscule.
+The output-referred noise is a flat 40 nV/ \sqrt{Hz} (postamp gain = 24 dB) over most of the gain range because it is dominated by the fixed output-referred noise of the VGA.
+At the high end of the gain control range, the noise of the LNA and of the source prevail.
+The input-referred noise reaches its minimum value near the maximum gain control voltage, where the inputreferred contribution of the VGA is miniscule.

-At lower gains, the input-referred noise and, therefore, the noise figure, increase as the gain decreases.
+At lower gains, the input-referred noise and, therefore, the noise figure, increases as the gain decreases.
 The instantaneous dynamic range of the system is not lost, however, because the input capacity increases as the input-referred noise increases.
 The contribution of the ADC noise floor has the same dependence.
 The important relationship is the magnitude of the VGA output noise floor relative to that of the ADC.

 Gain control noise is a concern in very low noise applications.
 Thermal noise in the gain control interface can modulate the channel gain.
 The resultant noise is proportional to the output signal level and is usually evident only when a large signal is present.
 The gain interface includes an on-chip noise filter, which significantly reduces this effect at frequencies above 5 MHz.
 Care should be taken to minimize noise impinging at the GAIN± inputs.
-An external RC filter can be used to remove $V{\rm GAIN}$ source noise.
+An external RC filter can be used to remove V{GAIN} source noise.
 The filter bandwidth should be sufficient to accommodate the desired control bandwidth.